 - If a subscriber wants to enroll a newborn or child whom the subscriber has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in PEBB health plan coverage, the subscriber should notify their employing agency or the PEBB Program by submitting the required forms as soon as possible to ensure timely payment of claims.
-If adding the child increases the premium, the required forms must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption. - A Continuation Coverage subscriber, a retiree, or a survivor may voluntarily terminate enrollment in a PEBB dental plan at any time by submitting a request in writing to the PEBB Program.
-Enrollment in a PEBB dental plan will be terminated the last day of the month in which the PEBB Program receives the request.
-If the request is received on the first day of the month, dental enrollment will be terminated on the last day of the previous month.
+If adding the child increases the premium, the required forms must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption. - A continuation coverage subscriber, a retiree, or a survivor may voluntarily terminate enrollment in a dental plan at any time by submitting a request in writing to the PEBB Program.
+Enrollment in the dental plan will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+If the request is received on the first day of the month, dental plan enrollment will be terminated on the last day of the previous month.